Everyone needs to be reminded that God creates us with a calling for each of our lives. Everyone is given gifts that need to be shared with the world.

 Go!
 Be!
 Inspire!

 Dale Tadlock is the associate pastor and minister to young adults and students at First Baptist Church of Waynesboro, Virginia.
-A graduate of Mississippi College and Gordon Conwell Theological Seminary, he is currently serving as the president of the Cooperative Baptist Fellowship Youth Ministry Network.
+He is currently serving as president of the Cooperative Baptist Fellowship Youth Ministry Network.
 He is married to Laura and they have two daughters, Elizabeth and Lindsay.

 Holy Holy Holy